What is tricuspid valve regurgitation?

 What causes tricuspid regurgitation?

-Other diseases may also affect the tricuspid regurgitation, most commonly infective endocarditis (valve infection), and less commonly, marfan syndrome, rheumatoid arthritis, rheumatic fever, injury, and carcinoid tumors, and myxomatous degeneration (disorder where the valve tissue becomes floppy with growths).
+Other diseases may also affect the tricuspid regurgitation, most commonly infective endocarditis (valve infection), and less commonly, Marfan syndrome, rheumatoid arthritis, rheumatic fever, injury, carcinoid tumors, and myxomatous degeneration.

 An important risk for tricuspid regurgitation is the use of the diet substance called “Fen-Phen” (phentermine and fenfluramine) or dexfenfluramine.